int-nk/pico8files/README.md

 # pico8files
-Some pico8 projects that I've developed
+These are some of the projects I've developed while using Pico-8